-The classification of parks and open spaces can help to provide an understanding of the various roles of parkland, which can be a useful planning and management tool (Map 3, and Appendix B).
+The classification of parks and open spaces can help to provide an understanding of the various roles of parkland, which can be a useful planning and management tool (Map 3, and Appendix C).
 The following is the proposed classification system for parkland in the District of Sooke.
 Some parks are difficult to classify because they fit into more than one definition.
 In those cases, the most appropriate category is selected based on park use.

-Туре Size Purpose/Consideration Community Park Ideally a minimum of 1.0 ha, current range is 0.26 to 6.69 ha (but Sk8te Park as the smallest is within a school site) Destination parks that serve residents and visitors Help to form the visual, physical, and social focus of the community Offer natural features and/or built facilities, cultural features, and other opportunities Include amenities such as sports fields, playgrounds, courts, signs (wayfinding and regu washrooms, trails, and parking lots Diverse activities - picnics, special events, sports, play areas, recreation Neighbour- hood Park Ideally a minimum of 0.2 hectares, current range is 0.1 to 1.16 ha Generally serve the catchment area of or similar to that of an elementary school Form the visual, physical, and social focus of a neighbourhood Typically include signs (park name and regulatory), play equipment, pathways, open grasseating; may also include other recreation amenities Nature Park Typically large, but can be smaller, current range is 0.07 ha to 18.28 ha Dominated by natural features such as forests and watercourses, often including environmentally sensitive areas Recreation usually includes trail uses and nature appreciation Amenities may include parking lots, signs (wayfinding, regulatory, and interpretive), trails gathering areas, and washrooms that support public access and use Regional parks and preserves are included Shoreline Access Park Sites that provide access from upland areas to the shoreline Include trails and boat launches Linear Park Variable Corridors for the purpose of supporting a trail May have some amenities such as benches, staging areas, signs and planting Includes major corridors such as the Galloping Goose and some neighbourhood walkwa egulatory), John Phillips Memorial Park, Broomhill Park, Ed Macgregor Park, Whiffin Spit Park, Art Morris Park, SEAPARC, Sooke Sk8te Park grass, and Pineridge Park, Brooks Road Park, Sunriver Estates Tot Lot, Woodland Creek Park B trails, Sunriver Nature Trail Park, DeMamiel Creek Park, Stone Creek Park, Sooke River Park 5 Multiple road ends, Kaltasin Park, Possession Point Park, Eakin Park, Murray Park, Cains Family Park, Seabroom Park, Sooke Public Boat Launch 7 8 lkways Galloping Goose, Ponds Park Corridor С
+Туре Size Purpose/Consideration Community Park Ideally a minimum of 1.0 ha, current range is 0.26 to 6.69 ha (but Sk8te Park as the smallest is within a school site) Destination parks that serve residents and visitors Help to form the visual, physical, and social focus of the community Offer natural features and/or built facilities, cultural features, and other opportunities Include amenities such as sports fields, playgrounds, courts, signs (wayfinding and reg washrooms, trails, and parking lots Diverse activities - picnics, special events, sports, play areas, recreation Neighbour- hood Park Ideally a minimum of 0.2 hectares, current range is 0.1 to 1.16 ha Generally serve the catchment area of or similar to that of an elementary school Form the visual, physical, and social focus of a neighbourhood Typically include signs (park name and regulatory), play equipment, pathways, open graseating; may also include other recreation amenities Nature Park Typically large, but can be smaller, current range is 0.07 ha to 18.28 ha Dominated by natural features such as forests and watercourses, often including environmentally sensitive areas Recreation usually includes trail uses and nature appreciation Amenities may include parking lots, signs (wayfinding, regulatory, and interpretive), trai gathering areas, and washrooms that support public access and use Regional parks and preserves are included Shoreline Access Park Sites that provide access from upland areas to the shoreline Include trails and boat launches Linear Park Variable Corridors for the purpose of supporting a trail May have some amenities such as benches, staging areas, signs and planting egulatory), John Phillips Memorial Park, Broomhill Park, Ed Macgregor Park, Whiffin Spit Park, Art Morris Park, SEAPARC, Sooke Sk8te Park grass, and Pineridge Park, Brooks Road Park, Sunriver Estates Tot Lot, Woodland Creek Park rails, Sunriver Nature Trail Park, DeMamiel Creek Park, Stone Creek Park, Sooke River Park Multiple road ends, Kaltasin Park, Possession Point Park, Eakin Park, Murray Park, Cains Family Park, Seabroom Park, Sooke Public Boat Launch kways Galloping Goose, Ponds Park Corridor